matthewyccheung/matthewyccheung.github.io/_posts/2023-05-10-barbara-cheifet-talk-nbt.md

 <h3> How do they assign papers to editors? </h3>

 Most editors will have particular areas of expertise.
 If none have expertise, they will randomly distribute based on workload.

-<h3> How does NBT "judge" a paper? </h3>

-For NBT, they look at the novelty in both the technology and application side.
-There needs to be an appropriate balance between novel technology and application.
-But sometimes stronger technology can be in place of weaker application, and vice versa.

-<h3> How many submissions does NBT get per week? </h3>

-Around 50.
-Aim for 20% acceptance.
-But in reality, around 15-18% acceptance.

 <h3> Path to being an editor? </h3>